web2py/py4web/docs/chapter-14.rst

 .. code:: python

-   formstyle=FormStyleBulma, # FormStyleDefault or FormStyleBulma
+   formstyle=FormStyleBulma, # FormStyleDefault or FormStyleBulma,FormStyleBootstrap4, or FormStyleBootstrap5
-   grid_class_style=GridClassStyleBulma, #GridClassStyle or GridClassStyleBulma
+   grid_class_style=GridClassStyleBulma, # GridClassStyle or GridClassStyleBulma or GridClassStyleBootstrap5

 Notice that in this case you need to import the corresponding python modules in advance (we've already done it on line 4 and 5 above).
-Instead if you use the default no.css style you don't need to manually import its style modules (and you even don't need the formstyle and grid_class_style parameters).
+If you use the default no.css style instead, you don't need to manually import its style modules (and you even don't need the formstyle and grid_class_style parameters).